Nebucatnetzer/tamagotchi/README.md

 * add a function which lets the tamagotchi age (one week as a youngling, three weeks as an adult and two weeks as an elderly)

 ## 30.6.2015
-Time function has to be implemented otherwise the decrease.* functions won't work.
+Time function has to be implemented otherwise the decrease functions won't work.
 It seems to work however the import time part has to go into the pet_functions.py file.
 Maybe I should move all the imports to that file otherwise it's not clear why they are needed.